vikas2001mishra/Python-Collection-Data-Types/README.md

 # Pop method:
-       Pop removes the last value from the list if index not provided.
+       •Pop removes the last value from the list if index not provided.
         Else, it will remove the value of the index provided.